 Here we tell Rust that when the result is Ok, return the inner file value out of the Ok variant, and we then assign that file handle value to the variable f.
 After the match, we can then use the file handle for reading or writing.

 The other arm of the match handles the case where we get an Err value from File::open.
 In this example, we’ve chosen to call the panic! macro.
 If there’s no file named hello.txt in our current directory and we run this code, we’ll see the following output from the panic! macro:

+prod: this is all one run on line

 thread 'main' panicked at 'There was a problem opening the file: Error { repr: Os { code: 2, message: "No such file or directory" } }', src/main.rs:8

+As usual, this output tells us exactly what has gone wrong.

 Matching on Different Errors

-The code in Listing 9-3 will panic! no matter the reason that File::open failed.
-What we’d really like to do instead is take different actions for different failure reasons: if File::open failed because the file doesn’t exist, we want to create the file and return the handle to the new file.
-If File::open failed for any other reason, for example because we didn’t have permission to open the file, we still want to panic! in the same way as we did in Listing 9-3.
-Let’s look at Listing 9-4, which adds another arm to the match:
+The code in Listing 9-4 will panic! no matter the reason that File::open failed.
+What we want to do instead is take different actions for different failure reasons: if File::open failed because the file doesn’t exist, we want to create the file and return the handle to the new file.
+If File::open failed for any other reason, for example because we didn’t have permission to open the file, we still want the code to panic! in the same way as it did in Listing 9-4.
+Look at Listing 9-5, which adds another arm to the match:

 Filename: src/main.rs